 In the 60s and 70s, the University was expanding at an incredible rate.
 During this time, two new colleges were developed - one in Scarborough and one in Mississauga.
 It seemed logical that the Press operate the bookstores at each of these locations, and accordingly the Scarborough College Bookstore (now The UTSC Bookstore) was opened in 1966 and the Erindale College Bookstore (Now the UTM Bookstore) in 1973.

 In 1981 the Bookroom began to expand its role in the literary community with the establishment of a reading series.
 Book readings and signings were organized in on- and off-campus locations, small cafés, and theatre spaces.
 The University of Toronto Reading Series has hosted such notable authors as Margaret Atwood, John Updike, Robertson Davies, and Salman Rushdie.

 In 1985 both downtown locations were again combined in what had originally been the Toronto Reference Library.
 Built in 1909 as a Carnegie library and purchased by the University in 1980, the building had been declared a historical site, boasting 30-foot ceilings, marble staircases and 1.5 miles of oak shelving.
 Shortly after the move to this building, the name was changed again to the University of Toronto Bookstore.
 The downtown campus Bookstore still resides in this heritage building, known as the Koffler Student Centre.

 In the early 80s the Bookstore began to experiment with periodicals designed to draw the public's attention to new books of interest.
 The rise of desktop publishing finally made such a venture feasible, and in the fall of 1987 the first issue of the U of T Bookstore Review appeared.

-Since 1998 the U of T Bookstore has been named Campus Bookseller of the Year five times by the Canadian Booksellers Association, including the current designation for 2006.
+Since 1998 the U of T Bookstore has been named Campus Bookseller of the Year five times by the Canadian Booksellers Association.